2021–22 Dundee F.C. season: April

 Dundee would come back twice from deficits at home to Aberdeen, but they would still fall two points further behind in bottom spot regardless.
 Despite trailing behind by two the following week in the Dundee derby, Dundee would again make a comeback with two goals in two minutes to earn a point at Tannadice.
 In a must-win game against second-bottom side St Johnstone, Dundee couldn't take advantage of an early goal and could only muster a point.
 In another close-fought match at Pittodrie, an Aberdeen penalty was the difference and Dundee stumbled to their eleventh straight winless game, all of which occurring under Mark McGhee.

 May

 A miserable performance in Paisley nearly saw Dundee relegated with two games to go, but a last-minute Livingston goal against St Johnstone kept them alive, if only mathematically.
 The Dark Blues managed to break their 12-game winless streak with a home win over Hibernian to again keep themselves just barely afloat in the league.
 Despite their late efforts however, a St Johnstone win over Aberdeen the next night would confirm Dundee's relegation.
 After relegation was confirmed, Dundee would announce that they would not renew Mark McGhee's contract and would look for a new manager for next season.
 Dundee would end their season in poetic fashion with another late collapse against Livingston.

 Competitions

 All times are in British Summer Time (BST).

-All future fixtures are to be confirmed.